Complete Guide To Ant Keeping

 Mistake number 4: Moving the colony into a nest too soon

 Trust me, I know the feeling!
-You just spent an entire day watching hundreds of videos on YouTube from your favorite ant keepers, and now you think It’s finally time to start your own ant colony!
+You just spent an entire day watching hundreds of videos on YouTube from your favorite ant keepers, and now you think it’s finally time to start your own ant colony!
 So far, no issues.

 The problem starts just after you’ve caught or bought your first queen ant.
 Now you’re all hyped up, and you can’t wait to put the queen into your amazing new ant nest, bought from your favorite ant keeping store!
-I can’t blame you, I’ve been there too.
+I can’t blame you; I've been there too.

 The claustral chambers that the ants create in the wild are very small!
 There is barely enough space to house the queen!